PerziThomas/DA_Perzi_Ambrosch/source/4_Testing.md

 Firefox and Google Chrome were chosen as the testing browsers due to those two making up a large share of the Windows web user base.
-While Safari does have a higher market share than Firefox, the Selenium WebDriver for it is only available for MacOS systems.
+While Safari does have a higher market share than Firefox, the Selenium WebDriver for it is only available for MacOS systems, meaning it could not be used since the testing suite was developed on Microsoft Windows.

 In some cases, especially when the drawing of shapes was being tested, it was not possible to reuse the same test case for both browsers, in which case individual ones had to be written, due to the way that the Firefox driver handles mouse movement differently than the Chrome driver.